NASHVILLE -- "Young” and “vibrant.” That’s how Billy Milam described Nashville.

 That’s not to say that QuikTrip is sticking close to home.
 Last year, officials announced a major expansion into Austin, Texas, and San Antonio, where the chain bought 18 properties this past spring.

-“Both San Antonio and Austin are really hot markets right now,” said QuikTrip CEO Chet Cadieux in a press release last year.
+“Both San Antonio and Austin are really hot markets right now,” said QuikTrip CEO Chet Cadieux last year.
 “We cannot wait to join the exciting landscape in those two great communities.”

 Those two Texas towns repeatedly come up in top lists for growing economies, as well as desirable places to live for both boomers and millennials.